Locations

 Charles stayed at the home of Colonel Gunter's sister on 13 October at Bury Lodge (now demolished), the site of which is near the Cottage now named King's Rest.

 Nearly a mile off the MW.
 Where the MW emerges in the village, opposite the church, turn left and keep following the main road.
-The cottage is well hidden on the left, just past a turning to a very minor road.
+Pass Old Forge Tea Room on the right and soon after, the cottage is well hidden on the left, just past a turning to a very minor road.

 Residence of Lawrence Hyde, here Wilmot and Gunter stayed for several nights ending on the 13 October.
 Charles was due to stop here on 13 October but changed his mind and stayed in Hambledon.